Presidency of Corazon Aquino: Controversies

-Luis Beltran scandal
+Louie Beltran scandal

-Luis Beltran, who was a Filipino journalist, became notorious for mentioning in a column about the 1987 coup attempt that then-President Corazon Aquino had been hiding under the bed during the coup.
+Louie Beltran, a Filipino journalist, became notorious for mentioning in a column about the 1987 coup attempt that Aquino had been hiding under the bed during the coup.
 For this statement, he was sued by Aquino for libel.
 Aquino went so far as to show journalists that she could not fit under her bed.
-Beltran, who openly expressed his belief that the President was lacking in competence, countered that his words were not meant to be taken literally, but Aquino still pursued the case against him and the STAR's editor-in-chief Max Soliven.
+Beltran, who openly expressed his belief that the President was lacking in competence, countered that his words were not meant to be taken literally, but Aquino still pursued the case against him and the STAR's editor-in-chief Maximo Soliven.
 On October 22, 1992, the court ruled in Aquino's favor, sentencing the columnist and his editor to 2 years of imprisonment and ordering them to pay 2 million pesos in moral damages.
 The Court of Appeals later reversed the decision of the trial court and acquitted Beltran.

 Natural disasters and calamities

 During her last two years in office, Aquino's administration faced series of natural disasters and calamities.
 Among these were the 1990 Luzon earthquake, which left around 1,600 people dead; and the 1991 volcanic eruption of what was then thought to be a dormant Mount Pinatubo, which was the second largest terrestrial eruption of the 20th century, killing around 300 people and causing widespread long-term devastation of agricultural lands in Central Luzon.
 The worst loss of life occurred when Tropical Storm Thelma (also known as Typhoon Uring) caused massive flooding in Ormoc City in November 1991, leaving around 6,000 dead in what was considered to be the deadliest typhoon in Philippine history.

 Under Aquino's term, the MV Doña Paz sank in December 1987, killing more than 1,700 people.
 A series of air disasters occurred in 1987 when Philippine Airlines PR 206 crashed into a mountain in Benguet with 50 passengers found dead on June 26.

 From 1989 to 1993, a long El Niño phenomenon caused a severe drought in the country.
 Droughts destroyed crops in farmlands and livestock, which led to a nationwide food shortage, dwindling water supplies, a water shortage, and electric blackouts that left damage to the national economy worth billions of pesos.
 In response to the drought, Aquino declared the Philippines under a nationwide state of calamity.